kworam/ProcScript/README.md

-ProcScript enforces the signature
+Enforcing the signature
 ------------------------------------
 Notice that the `MyFirstProc` constructor function takes an object literal called a *parameter object* as input:

 	var procInstance = new MyFirstProc({input1: "Hi Mom!"});

-ProcScript checks the parameter object against the signature object.
-If it does not contain a value of the right type for each "in" and "in-out" parameter in the signature, ProcScript throws an error.
+When you create a Proc instance, ProcScript checks the parameter object against the signature object.
+If it does not contain a value of the right type for each "in" and "in-out" parameter, ProcScript throws an error.

-Similarly, before a Proc returns to its caller, ProcScript checks its parameter object against the signature object.
-If it does not contain a value of the right type for each "in-out" and "out" parameter in the signature, ProcScript throws an error.
+Likewise, ProcScript checks the parameter object against the signature just before a Proc returns to its caller.
+If it does not contain a value of the right type for each "in-out" and "out" parameter, ProcScript throws an error.

-Type checking classes
+Type checking objects
 --------------------------------------

-As mentioned above, if the `paramType` of a parameter is the constructor function for a class, ProcScript checks that the parameter value is an `instanceof` that class.
+As mentioned above, if the `paramType` of a parameter is a class constructor function, ProcScript checks that the parameter value is an `instanceof` that class.

 This works for core JavaScript classes (like Date or Array) but also for user-defined classes.
-For example, if the Point class is defined like this:
+For example, if you define a Point class like this:

 	function Point(x, y) {
 		this.x = x;